fredele/LTplugin/README.md

 ## Usage

-Enable the plugin in Gedit, check "Tools/Grammar verification".
+Enable the plugin in Gedit, check "Tools/LT Correction".

 Errors are underlined in red.